CirroBuild/FrostiDocs/docs/reference/function/text.md

 ---

-This page describes the available functions to assist with performing text manipulation such as concatenation, case conversion, string length calculation, and pattern matching via regular expressions.
+This page describes the available functions to assist with performing text manipulation such as concatenation, case conversion, and string length calculation.

 ## concat